Met Office scientists at Wind Resource Assessment 2013

 "By applying our scientific expertise and understanding to industry we will be able to reduce investment risks for all stakeholders in new and existing projects across all timeframes and geographies."

-Delegates can also speak to the Met Office Renewables Team on our stand, and find out how our accurate and reliable weather and wind information can help them make informed decisions to benefit their wind farm assets.
+Delegates can also speak to the Renewable energy Team on our stand, and find out how our accurate and reliable weather and wind information can help them make informed decisions to benefit their wind farm assets.